newbeadwork/Campground_Analysis_with_Machine_Learning/README.md

 - Dataset was built with three filters:
     - Camping Season (May 1- Sep 30) for 2016-2020;
     - Only reservable online campsites;
-    - Campground located in Washington, Oregon and California (West Coast).
+    - Campgrounds located in Washington, Oregon and California (West Coast).

 ### Tools Used:
 Tableau, Python Scripting (Python 3, Pandas, NumPy, Matplotlib, Unsupervised machine learning (cluster analysis).

+### What am I working with now:
+I was truly excited about this project.
+Unfortunately, the limited amount of time that was given for compleating Final project did not allow me to fully incorporate all of ideas.
+Present points of interests includes;
+- clustering campgrounds using camp activities as characteristics;
+- deeper dive into campsites types as attribute of a campground popularity.